Shomnipotence/WinUIEssentials/README.md

 Build the `*Package` project will build the project and pack it with nuget, then install the nuget to your project and start using it.

+To build the `*Example` project, do the same thing.
+They did not reference `*Package` for demo purposes.

 > [!NOTE]
 > Functionalities for UWP and WinUI3 should be exactly the same unless otherwise noted!